King of the Ring (1993)

 The 1993 King of the Ring was the inaugural King of the Ring professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE) and featured the seventh King of the Ring tournament.
 It was the first of ten King of the Ring events produced as pay-per-views; an 11th exclusively aired on the company's livestreaming service, the WWE Network.
-The inaugural event took place on June 13, 1993, at the Nutter Center in Dayton, Ohio.
+The inaugural event took place on June 13, 1993, at the Nutter Center in Fairborn, Ohio.
 Ten matches were held at the event.

 The central focus of the PPV was the tournament.
 Wrestlers gained entry by participating in qualifying matches on WWF television programs, and the second, third, and fourth rounds of the tournament were televised on the King of the Ring PPV broadcast.
 The 1991 tournament winner Bret Hart also won the 1993 tournament by defeating Razor Ramon, Mr. Perfect, and Bam Bam Bigelow.
 He was attacked by Jerry Lawler during a coronation ceremony, which led to a feud that lasted more than two years.
 In addition to the tournament, the event featured Yokozuna defeating Hulk Hogan to win the WWF Championship as well as Shawn Michaels retaining the WWF Intercontinental Championship in a match against Crush.

 Reviews of the event were mainly positive.
 Several reviewers called Bret Hart's matches the highlight of the PPV.
 The match for the Intercontinental Championship received positive reviews, but the ending to the WWF Championship match, which featured Hulk Hogan in his final PPV appearance in the WWF until 2002, was criticized.
 The event was attended by 6,500 fans—the lowest attendance of any King of the Ring event—while the buyrate was the highest of any King of the Ring event until 1999.
 The event was released on VHS in North America and on VHS and DVD in the United Kingdom.

 Production

 Background

 The King of the Ring tournament is a single-elimination tournament that was established by the World Wrestling Federation (WWF, now WWE) in 1985 with the winner being crowned the "King of the Ring."
 It was held annually until 1991, with the exception of 1990.
 These early tournaments were held as special non-televised house shows in an effort to boost attendance at these events.
 In 1993, the WWF began to produce the King of the Ring tournament as a self-titled pay-per-view (PPV).
-The inaugural PPV, which featured the seventh tournament, took place on June 13, 1993, at the Nutter Center in Dayton, Ohio.
+The inaugural PPV, which featured the seventh tournament, took place on June 13, 1993, at the Nutter Center in Fairborn, Ohio.
 Unlike the previous non-televised events, the PPV did not feature all of the tournament's matches.
 Instead, several of the qualifying matches preceded the event with the final few matches then taking place at the pay-per-view.
 There were also other matches that took place at the event as it was a traditional three-hour pay-per-view.